-Close-out of a grant does not cancel any requirements for property accountability, record retention, reporting, or financial accountability.
+Close-out of a grant does not cancel any requirements for property accountability, record retention, or financial accountability.
 Following close-out, the grantee remains obligated to return funds due as a result of later refunds, corrections, or other transactions, and CIRM may recover amounts based on the results of an audit covering any part of the period of grant support.
-In addition, the grantee is obligated to report to CIRM after grant close-out any patents filed, patents issued, licenses granted, or income received that resulted from CIRM-funded research (see Appendix B, CIRM Intellectual Property and Revenue Sharing Requirements for For-Profit Organizations).
+In addition, the grantee is obligated to report to CIRM after grant close-out any inventions disclosed, patents filed, or licenses granted that resulted from CIRM-funded research as required by regulations duly adopted by the ICOC governing intellectual property for non-profit organizations.